LiamDrew/umlang/README.md

 This feature would be relatively easy to add in both platform versions of the JIT.

+In particular, the memory allocator has a few opportunities for improvement:
 1. Memory Safety: In order to be adequately performant for use with the Universal Machine, this version of the allocator does not have any memory safety built into its memory access interface.
 A less performant-sensitive application would benefit from bounds-checking measures built into this memory access interface.